Registering Cloudera Hybrid Environments

 • Select Existing Security Groups

-If you would like to use your existing security groups.
-In this case, you need to open all the required ports.
+If you want to use your existing security groups.
+In this case, you must open all the required ports.
 Refer to Security groups to ensure that you open all ports required for your users to access environment resources.

 • Select Existing Security Group for Gateway Nodes.